sseidmed/sseidmed/README.md

 ### Hi there 👋

 I am Shay Seidmedova
-Junior Software Developer with 2 years of experience
+Software Developer with over 2 years of experience
 Read my blog: https://sseidmed-blog.social/

--🤓 I'm a junior developer working with Vue.js, Flask
+-🤓 I'm a software engineer working with Vue.js, Flask and SQLAlchemy
 -💻 Learning about open-source
 -🆘 Ask me how to get started in programming
 -↗ Always looking for study partners to level up in Algorithms and Data Structures